 It is humbling to be subdued by something as small and inconsequential as an ingrown toenail.
-But even hardened professional athletes – who endure pain as part of their job – can be sidelined by this pedestrian foot injury.
-Minor bumps and nicks against a red, inflamed ingrown toenail will send even the hardiest, most pain-tolerant people into Tourette-like episodes of profanity.
+But even hardened professional athletes – who endure pain as part of their job – can be sidelined by this injury.
+Minor bumps and nicks against a red, inflamed ingrown toenail will send even the hardiest, most pain-tolerant people into episodes of profanity.
 Luckily, mild to moderate ingrown toenails (not severely red or swollen, and not emitting puss) can usually be gotten rid of at home.
 Using simple home remedies, you can get rid of ingrown toenails and prevent them from forming…though for worse cases, you may need to see a doctor.

 Ingrown Toenail Dangers